tbellicha/tbellicha/README.md

 # 👋 Hi there, I'm Tanguy Bellicha!

 ## About Me
 Passionate developer with 8 years of experience in the world of programming.
 Specialized in mobile application development using Flutter and proficient in a variety of other languages and technologies.
-Eager to learn and contribute to exciting projects.
+Eager to learn and contribute to exciting projects.Actually looking for internships, feel free to contact me !

 ## 💼 Skills
 - **Languages:** C/C++, Flutter, Python, Node.js, Windev